-- Green building guidelines with ECBC compliance should be adopted for future expansion projects of the College. - Provide sanitary waste disposal facility as per the CPCB guidelines for management of sanitary waste (as per Solid Waste Management Rules, 2016).
-Installation of Incinerator is recommended in campus - Environmental Monitoring i.e. (Ambient Air Quality monitoring, Stack Monitoring of DG sets, Water monitoring need to be conducted by State Pollution Control Committee, approved laboratory) should be conducted periodically. - Agreement with third party authorised vendors should be done for different types of waste management, such as e-waste, BMW, Plastic waste, etc. - Environmental parameters should be included in purchase policy to achieve cradle to grave approach for sustainability.
+- Eco-friendly parameters should be included in the purchase of articles and goods for the campus. - ➤ Provide sanitary waste disposal facility as per the CPCB guidelines for management of sanitary waste (as per Solid Waste Management Rules, 2016).
+Installation of Incinerator is recommended in campus - ➤ Car-pooling practices can be adopted by campus to minimise air pollution. - The periodic maintenance schedule for renewable sources of energy to achieve optimised efficiencies. - ➤ Environmental Monitoring i.e. (Ambient Air Quality monitoring, Stack Monitoring of DG sets, Water monitoring need to be conducted by State Pollution Control Committee, approved laboratory) should be conducted periodically. - Agreement with third party authorised vendors should be done for different types of waste management, such as e-waste, BMW, Plastic waste, etc.